 The O-Team Leaders are the first faces for new students entering post-secondary at KPU, and serve to help the new students transition into the KPU way of life.
-This transition can be difficult and scary for some, so the O-Team is there to provide a genuine peer-to-peer welcome, and show them all the supports that KPU offers, which will increase their chances of success in their first year of post-secondary.
+This transition can be difficult and scary for some - especially in a virtual setting, so the O-Team is there to provide a genuine peer-to-peer welcome, and show them all the supports that KPU offers, which will increase their chances of success in their first year of post-secondary.
 In other words, the O-Team is kind of a big deal!

 Role of an Orientation Leader

 - Host live virtual orientation events and answer questions about what to expect when starting classes at KPU